AcidWhite123/Hackheld-Vega/README.md

-# Hackheld-Vega
+# HackHeld

 Here you can find all the hardware files for the HackHeld project.

-Visit hackheld.spacehuhn.com for more information.
+Visit [hackheld.spacehuhn.com](https://hackheld.spacehuhn.com) for more information.